wilsonmar/wilsonmar.github.io/_posts/2019-07-23-flood-coding.md

    ### View Source

    In order for a script to manipulate a control such as a checkbox, the script needs to have a <strong>handle</strong> which the browser uses internally.
-To do that we need to <strong>view Source</strong>.
+One way to do that we need to <strong>view Source</strong>.
 There are several ways to do that.

 5. Cursor anywhere on a <strong>background area</strong> of the web page where the cursor is an arrow, then <strong>right-click</strong> to select "View Source" in the context menu.